minimaxir/ctrl-gce/README.md

 ### Reddit Subreddits

-Each Reddit subreddit has a different control code, see the [bottom of the paper](https://einstein.ai/presentations/ctrl.pdf) for a full list.
+Each Reddit subreddit has a different control code; see the [bottom of the paper](https://einstein.ai/presentations/ctrl.pdf) for a full list.
 You can optionally specify the Title or the self-post Text body.
 Examples:

 `Legal Title: [FL] Is it legal to get into legal trouble?`